GeoLarryLai/pyCoreRelator/README.md

 ```

 **Note:** Python 3.14+ is currently not supported because some core dependencies (particularly `numba`, which is required by `librosa`) have not yet added support for Python 3.14.
 Please use Python 3.9-3.13 for installation.

+## Citation

+If you use **pyCoreRelator** in your research, please cite:

+Lai, L.S.-H. (2025) pyCoreRelator. *Zenodo*, https://doi.org/10.5281/zenodo.17847259

+For questions, feedback, or collaboration opportunities, please contact Larry Lai (larry.lai@beg.utexas.edu, larrysyuhenglai@gmail.com) or visit the [Quantitative Clastics Laboratory](https://qcl.beg.utexas.edu) at the Bureau of Economic Geology, The University of Texas at Austin.

 ## License